What was once a super secret recipe only shared at my Raw Food n Yoga Surf Adventure retreats is now ready for you to enjoy!

 Learn how to make the best raw Cinnamon Buns while being wildly entertained by Jake, I must say that they taste and feel like the real deal!

-Before you get started you will want a strong blender such as the vitamix blender (grab one here if you don’t have one, I promise it’s worth the investment)
+Now before you start I must let you know that you will want a strong blender such as the vitamix blender (grab one here if you don’t have one, I promise it’s worth the investment)

 As well as a dehydrator with teflex sheets (I recommend the Excalibur, grab yours with free shipping here)